Ibn-e-Hawwa: Plot

 Ibn-e-Hawwa revolves around a typical Pakistani mohalla (neighbourhood) where misogyny is deeply rooted.
 The story starts with Mahjabeen, a young pious widow who arranges all the arrangements for the marriage of her deceased husband's relatives.
-She done all the arrangements with the help of Shabratan, an older cunning lady of the mohalla who lives with her joyful and free-spirited daughter, Aliya.
+She does all the arrangements with the help of Shabratan, an older cunning lady of the mohalla who lives with her joyful and free-spirited daughter, Aliya.
 Aliya falls for Zahid, a cruel and cold hearted man, tailor by profession and who doesn’t know how to respect women as his mother has left him with his sister and father.
-His father have always realized him that his mother has betrayed him, so he becomes afraid of women and labelled them as unfaithful in his mind.
+His father has always told him that his mother betrayed him, so he becomes afraid of women and labels them as unfaithful in his mind.
 After his father's death, Naseem (his mother) returns in his life as she wants to meet her children.

 Mahjabeen who doest not know much about Zahid then does contract marriage with him.
 Naseem at first hates her and says she married him because she’s a woman of bad character but then apologizes for judging her too quickly.